 3c- Leaving Kazakhstan without the Land Cruiser

 Winters are long in this part of the world.
 So we organized a long-term parking spot for the Land Cruiser and flew out for a long-distance hike in Israel (the 1000-km National Trail).
-Thanks to a local friend we found a good place to store the Land Cruiser.
+Thanks to a local friend we found a good place to store the Land Cruiser, it ended up staying there over a year due to covid.

 We didn’t organize any paperwork to leave the country without our Land Cruiser and no questions were asked.